Many parodies take things apart to laugh with the work and the fans. Malice is almost never intended to the source, just good fun.

 - Shark Tale is an affectionate parody of gangster films, which probably helps in that they feature Robert de Niro as the Don, and he played Vito in the second Godfather movie.

-- Kung Fu Panda is an affectionate parody of Wuxia films.
+- Kung Fu Panda is an affectionate parody of Wuxia films, while being a sincere example at the same time.

 - Rango is an affectionate parody of the Spaghetti Western.